Genki-S/ttnt/README.md

 - Generate test-to-code mapping for a given commit
 - Given base commit and target commit, output test files you should run

-Limitations:

-- Test selection algorithm is not perfect yet (it may produce false-positives and false-negatives)
-- Only supports git
-- Only supports MiniTest
-- Only select test files, not fine-grained test cases
-- And a lot more!

 ## Roadmap

 Roadmap is under construction.